robamu/robamu.github.io/content/_index.md

 Stuttgart and have started working as a PhD student at the [Institute of Space Systems](https://www.irs.uni-stuttgart.de/en/).

-I am currently working on the [EIVE](https://www.irs.uni-stuttgart.de/en/research/satellitetechnology-and-instruments/smallsatelliteprogram/EIVE/) and [SOURCE](https://www.ksat-stuttgart.de/en/our-projects/source/) CubeSat projects, but my research focus will be on investigating Rust as a modern and safe alternative to C/C++ for satellite software.
+My research focus is the investion of Rust as a modern and safe alternative to C/C++ for satellite software.
 You can see an overview of all my projects at the [project page]({{< ref "/projects" >}}).